Lambo-IITian/Real-estate-voice-AI/README.md

 # 📌 Project Overview

-The Real Estate AI Voice Assistant is an end-to-end conversational telephony system that simulates a professional real estate sales executive.
+This project is a real-time AI voice assistant designed for intelligent real estate sales conversations.

 The system is capable of:

-- Handling live voice conversations
+- Handling live microphone-based voice conversations
 - Detecting speech using Voice Activity Detection (VAD)
 - Converting speech to text using Faster-Whisper
 - Understanding intent using Gemini API